Experimental design for Partially Observed Markov Decision Processes: Discrete Examples

-If $x_t$ were observed we would get information about the parameter $p$ when $x_t$ leaves state $1$ and from $y_t$ when $x_t=3$.
+If $x_t$ were observed we would get information about the parameter $p$ when $x_t$ leaves state $1$ and from $z_t$ when $x_t=3$.
 The idea here is that since the FOFI controls assume the whole state space is observed they might encourage $x_t$ to be in state $1$, while the POFI controls that take into account what is actually observed might choose the controls more intelligently.
-Indeed when calculating the controls according to FOFI the long run control is to ``leave one's state" if $x_t=3$ and ``stay in one's state" if $x_t=1$.
-It is harder to predict what kind of controls result from using POFI, but the control policy is given in Table~\ref{6 state POFI}.
+Indeed when calculating the controls according to FOFI, the long run control is to ``leave one's state'' if $x_t=3$ and ``stay in one's state'' if $x_t=1$.
+The POFI policy when only $z_t$ is available ($m=0$) is to always have $u_t=-1$.
+The policy for POFI with $m=1$ is given in Table \ref{6 state POFI lag 2} and can be summarized as ``$u_t =1$ if $z_t = z_{t-1}$, and otherwise $u_t=-1$''.
+The policy for POFI with $m=2$ is given in Table \ref{6 state POFI lag 3} in the Supplementary Materials, but can be summarized as `` if $z_t = z_{t-1}$ and ($z_{t-1} = z_{t-2}$ or $u_{t-1} = -1$) then $u_t = 1$, else $u_t = -1$''.

-To illustrate this difference, a simulation study was carried out to test which method performed better: The process $x_t$ was run for $1000$ steps with $p=.37$, using controls chosen by POFI and again using those chosen by FOFI.
+To illustrate this difference, a simulation study was carried out to test which method performed better: the process $x_t$ was run for $1000$ steps with $p=.37$, using controls chosen by POFI and again using those chosen by FOFI.
 Additionally we ran a simulation of the same length, but where the control was chosen randomly, with $u=-1$ and $u=1$ having equal probability.
 Then the parameter $p$ was estimated using an EM algorithm.
 This was done 500 times to get an empirical distribution for the estimates of $p$.
-The results are given in Table~\ref{6 state table}.
-Estimates of $p$ using a POFI policy had the lowest MSE and variability, but estimates based on the random policy had lower bias.
-Estimates using a FOFI policy were comparatively worse.
+The results are given on the right in Table~\ref{6 state result}.
+Estimates of $p$ improved with the number of lags included in the POFI policy, but greatest improvement was observed from $m=0$ to $m=1$.
+Even at $m=0$, POFI provided an improvement on the Random policy while FOFI under-performed even selecting controls at random.